Srikanth Narayanan MA (Cantab) MSci MSc RSME

 And, I am pleased to be a member of The Relational School.

-I have trained with the Centre for Supervision and Team Development.
+I am a graduate of the Centre for Supervision and Team Development.
+And I hold a Certificate in Supervision.

 My practice also draws significantly from my training in Authentic Movement and humanistic and psychodynamic counselling, as well as my longstanding engagement with contemplative practice, dance, improvisation, drama, performance, creative practice and my own psychotherapy.